• Home

 • Enter your account and provide ChartExpo with permission to operate in your Excel spreadsheet.

-Once you are logged in you will see ChartExpo interface in your sheet.
+• Once you are logged in you will see the ChartExpo interface in your sheet.

 combo chart in Excel

-• Click the Search box and type the chart you want to visualize your data e.g Double Axis Line and Bar Chart provided by ChartExpo is fulfilled the requirement of Combo Chart in Excel.
+• Click the Search box and type of charts and graphs you want to visualize your data e.g. Double Axis Line and Bar Chart provided by ChartExpo fulfill the requirement of Combo Chart in Excel.

 combo chart in Excel

-• Alternatively, click the Category button on your top right-side to view all the six major categories in ChartExpo, this chart is available in Pay-per-Click (PPC) Charts category.
+• Alternatively, click the Category button on your top right side to view all the six major categories in ChartExpo, this chart is available in the Pay-per-Click (PPC) Charts category.

 Let’s jump right in.